chamipon/kemi-coding-exercise/README.md

 ### Running Tests
 The tests are implemented with [Mocha](https://mochajs.org/) and [Chai.js](https://www.chaijs.com/).
 The tests are found in the `/test/task.js` file.

-To run the tests, run `npm test` in the root of the project.
+To run the tests, run `npm test` in the root of the project while the server is running.